USU-ITLS-x265-23-summer/class-repo/References/Project-/Project-Help.md

 Once you do this, your changes will be uploaded to GitHub, and you will be able to view them here.

 If you need any help, post a post in the discussion and tag me (@coopsand) somewhere in the body.
 I can do my best to help you there.

+You can also consult [this link](https://www.atlassian.com/git/tutorials/saving-changes/git-commit) for additional help and information.